CYBORG: Blending Human Saliency Into the Loss Improves Deep Learning: Experimental Setup for CYBORG

 \subsection{Training Scenarios}

-1mm {\bf Scenario 1: Training on Limited Data.} The first and most basic scenario consists of training the studied architectures on raw face image data for which human saliency information was collected, but without CYBORG loss, meaning only the classification component was used in the loss function.
-The training set in this scenario consists of 919 real and 902 synthetic images (all 1,821 images for which annotations were collected).
-The validation set consists of 20,000 images: 10,000 real images, 5,000 images generated using SREFI and 5,000 images downloaded from \url{thispersondoesnotexist.com}.
+1mm {\bf Scenario 1: Classical Training.} The basic scenario consists of training the studied architectures in a task of synthetic face image detection, on image data for which human saliency information was collected, but using only the classification component in the loss function (\ie no human annotations are used).
+The training set in this scenario consists of 919 authentic and 902 synthetic images.
+The validation set consists of 20,000 images: 10,000 authentic images, 5,000 images generated using SREFI, and 5,000 images downloaded from \textit{thispersondoesnotexist.com}.
 The training and validation set used in this scenario will be further referred to as the \textit{original data}.

+1mm {\bf Scenario 2: Classical Training with Large Data.} To evaluate how much additional data is required to achieve CYBORG-level performance from learning with only classification loss (as in Scenario 1), we curate a larger dataset than that used in Scenario 1.
+Starting from the original data, we add six times more samples resulting in a training set $7\times$ the initial size.
+Scarcity of authentic images in the source datasets prevented going beyond $7\times$, as adding data from different source could add bias to the comparison.

-1mm {\bf Scenario 2: Addition of CYBORG to Limited Data.} Using the same \textit{original data} as in scenario 1, we apply the same training strategy but also include the human saliency component in the loss function to create our CYBORG loss.
-Because the only difference between scenario 1 and scenario 2 is the loss function, observations can be directly correlated with the effectiveness of the CYBORG approach.
+1mm {\bf Scenario 3: CYBORG Training.} Using the \textit{original data} as in Scenario 1, we apply the same training strategy but also include the human saliency component in the loss function to create CYBORG loss.
+The only difference between Scenarios 1 and 3 is the loss function, so observations can be directly correlated with the effectiveness of CYBORG training.

-1mm {\bf Scenario 3: Expanding the Training Data Without CYBORG.} To evaluate how valuable CYBORG loss is in training, we curate larger datasets that are multiples larger than the data used in scenarios 1 and 2.
-Starting from the original data, we add five and six times more data.
-Additional data comes from the same sources as the original data and maintains the same proportions as the validation set.
-The purpose of this scenario is to evaluate how much extra data is required to achieve similar performance with only classification loss, compared to using CYBORG loss in training.
-Scarcity of real images in the data barred us from continuing beyond $7\times$, and adding data from another source would have biased the comparison.

-1mm {\bf Experimental Parameters.} To better and more wholly understand the usefulness of CYBORG loss, and to ensure that observations are not architecture-specific, the base experiments are completed on four out-of-the-box network architectures: DenseNet-121~\cite{huang2017densely}, ResNet50~\cite{he2016deep}, Inception v3~\cite{szegedy2016rethinking} and XceptionNet~\cite{chollet2017xception}.